Do's And Don'ts When Buying New Tires

 How To Buy New Tires: Do's

-First of all, get to know when it's time to buy new tires (check tread wear, age, and overall condition).
+First, know when it's time to buy new tires (check tread wear, age, and overall condition).
 Second, understand the type of tires you need, considering your driving conditions, needs, habits, and budget (consider size, tread pattern, load, and speed index).
 Third, decide between online vs. physical tire shops (compare prices, availability, and hands-on assistance included if needed).
-Fourth, consider replacing 4 instead of 2 tires, for safety reasons.
+Fourth, consider replacing four instead of 2 tires for safety reasons.

 How Do I Know When Tires Need Replacement?

-The following five key indicators allow you to consider tire replacement: worn tread depth (Penny test showing less than 2/32 of an inch), cracks and bulges on the sidewall, tread uneven wear, age (6-10 year-aged tires need replacement), and performance deficit (long stopping distance, unusual noise, poor handling, bad grip, and traction).
+The following five key indicators allow you to consider tire replacement: worn tread depth (Penny test showing less than 2/32 of an inch), cracks and bulges on the sidewall, uneven tread wear, age (6-10 year-old tires need replacement), and performance deficit (long stopping distance, unusual noise, poor handling, bad grip, and traction).

 What Tire Size Should I Get?